PhenomDevel/PhenomRaidTools/README.md

 ## Setup
 1. Download the latest release of the addon: [Releases](https://github.com/PhenomDevel/PhenomRaidTools/releases)
 2. Unpack the zip folder and place it into your normal addon folder
+3. Rename the copied folder to PhenomRaidTools - otherwise WoW will not recognize it in game
-3. You will have to install [WeakAuras2](https://github.com/WeakAuras/WeakAuras2/releases) if you haven't yet
+4. You will have to install [WeakAuras2](https://github.com/WeakAuras/WeakAuras2/releases) if you haven't yet
-4. Install the receiver weakaura which is used to receive messages that PhenomRaidTools will send to the given players [PhenomRaidTools: Receiver](https://wago.io/HyieicnAz)
+5. Install the receiver weakaura which is used to receive messages that PhenomRaidTools will send to the given players [PhenomRaidTools: Receiver](https://wago.io/HyieicnAz)
 ## Help
 I have setup a discord server up and running for every kind of question.
 Feel free to enter and ask what you have trouble with.
 [Discord](https://discord.gg/j5yGbK)
 ## TODOs